xrdocs/design/_blogs/2017-07-31-the-future-of-highly-available-networks.md

 ## Defining Availability

 Before diving into the mechanics of availability, it’s worth considering what a highly available network means _to you_.
-Tolerance for failure is driven by your service SLAs.
+Tolerance for failure is driven by your SLAs.
 Not every service requires the same kind of availability as high frequency trading or systems supporting hospitals.
 So take some time to understand the availability requirements for your services across your network.
 Many people assume that higher availability is always better.
 This may result in over-engineering the network and introducing unneeded complexity and cost.

 ## Approaches to Availability